Porcupine Tree: Up the Downstair

 In the midst of Porcupine Tree's rising success, Wilson's other band, No-Man, had been getting excellent UK press, which led to the band being signed to leading UK independent music publisher, Hit & Run Music Publishing, in 1991, which resulted in recording agreements with One Little Indian Records, and Epic 440/Sony in the US.
 No-Man's success gave Wilson the opportunity to leave his regular job and devote his time solely to music.
-All of the Delirium releases were published by Hit & Run, whose executive Dave Massey had signed No-Man and continued to be closely involved in Wilson's Porcupine Tree project.
+All of the Delirium releases were published by Hit & Run, whose executive Dave Massey had signed No-Man and continued to be closely involved in the Porcupine Tree project.

 In May 1993, the second Porcupine Tree album, Up the Downstair, was released, another prospective double album that was finally slimmed down to a single record.
 "Voyage 34" was actually going to take up the second disc, but it was last decided to be released alone as a single.
 The album was highly praised, Melody Maker describing it as "a psychedelic masterpiece... one of the albums of the year."
 The album continued the fusion of electronic music and rock and also featured guest appearances from two future Porcupine Tree members, Richard Barbieri, of 1970s-80s art rock band Japan, and Colin Edwin.

 In November 1993, Voyage 34 was reissued alongside an additional 12-inch remix by Astralasia.
 The album managed to enter the NME indie chart for six weeks and became an underground chill-out classic, even without radio play.